MR-MainbyteLabs/MR-MainbyteLabs/README.md

 **Technical documentation and Python tooling — built by a working electronics technician.**

 I'm Michael Rivera.
-My day job is handling Electronics at L3Harris.
+My day job is Electronics Test Technician III at L3Harris.
-I also build Python tools and write technical documentation that may be useful for hardware teams, electronics labs, and Linux-based tech operations.
+I also build Python tools and write technical documentation for hardware teams, electronics labs, and Linux-based tech operations.

+That background is the whole point.
+I know what it looks like when documentation fails on the bench.
+I know what a tool actually needs to do to survive a real workflow.
+That's what you get here — stuff built to be used, not just read.

-If your team runs on spreadsheets, paper logs, or READMEs nobody opens, I can fix that.
+If your team runs on spreadsheets, paper logs, or READMEs nobody opens — I can fix that.

 ---